bqh1112/Tic-Tac-Tornadoes/README.md

 Tic-Tac-Tornadoes
 =================

+The app is now on Google Play!
+Here it is: https://play.google.com/store/apps/details?id=com.huchley.ben.ttt

 This is a touchscreen implementation of the game Tic-Tac-Tornadoes

 The goal is to get 5 pieces (tornadoes don't count) in a row